tools.htm

 GRAHAM 1/2HP 1725RPM 2.5A 180V DC MOTOR model 690502143, 1/2" shaft, (mfg by Stowell Industries, Menomene Falls, WI 53051), 2 motors with variable speed control unit (will control both motors) with on off switch, Ex+, $350

 SCULPTOR'S TABLE, solid oak base, hand wrought hardware, craftsman style construction, splayed legs with cross bracing, mortice and tenon joinery, 27.5" high, 24X24X2" solid maple top, weighs ~80#, top revolves--but not too easily because you want your workpiece to stay put, decades old--from university sculpting laboratory, top is newer, because the top is removable, it may be shipped via UPS. $400.
 This table is really well built.
 Sculptors pounded stone on this tabletop; it is designed to support hundreds of pounds.
 When I got it, the original top was a bunch of oak wood fibers loosely held together because of the pounding and weight it had suffered over the years.
 The legs, however, are as sturdy as new.
 I am currently using it in my machine shop.
-The piece of equipment on it in the 1st photo weighs over 100#; it will support a whole lot more.
+The piece of equipment on it in the 1st photo weighs about 150#; it will support a whole lot more.
 I now have a 30" diameter maple butcher block tabletop available that you may have in place of the square top.
 Although, personally, I would prefer the square top with clipped corners--resulting in an 8 sided top to more closely match the base; I'll neatly clip the corners of the square top for you for $50.

 MILWAUKEE 1/2" 7amp 450rpm 120VAC DRILL with model 1000 "THE HOLE THING", designed to clamp to workpiece and drill holes in and at right angles to flat or round stock, rack and pinion lever operation, case, Ex, $300

-MILWAUKEE 15AMP 9" HEAVY DUTY SANDER/GRINDER, model 6086, 5000RPM, 120V, with agressive cutting 6" knot wire cup brush, the mother of all hand grinders, weighs 17#, Ex, $100
+MILWAUKEE 15AMP 9" HEAVY DUTY SANDER/GRINDER, model 6086, 5000RPM, 120V, with agressive cutting 6" knot wire cup brush, the mother of all hand grinders, weighs 17#, Ex, $80

 Collet for 1/4" diameter shaft tooling.
 I do not know what tool it fits.
 Measure yours and compare. $10.